joshmu/ts-swarm/README.md

 TS-SWARM is a minimal TypeScript Agentic library mixing the simplicity of [OpenAI Swarm API](https://github.com/openai/swarm) with the flexibility of the [Vercel AI SDK](https://github.com/vercel/ai).

-> [!WARNING]
-> This library is under active development and likely to continue to evolve towards the goal of simplicity and flexibility when working with ai agents.
-All feedback and contributions are welcome.

 ## Features

 - **Minimal Interface**: `createAgent` & `<agent>.run()`, that's it!